SteeltoeOSS/Documentation/api/v3/management/dbmigrations.md

         .AddDbMigrationsActuator();
 ```

-Alternatively, first,add the DbMigrations actuator to the service container, using the `AddDbMigrationsActuator()` extension method from `EndpointServiceCollectionExtensions`.
+Alternatively, first, add the DbMigrations actuator to the service container, using the `AddDbMigrationsActuator()` extension method from `EndpointServiceCollectionExtensions`.

 Then, add the DbMigrations actuator middleware to the ASP.NET Core pipeline, use the `Map<DbMigrationsEndpoint>()` extension method from `ActuatorRouteBuilderExtensions`.